 Class A – Kitchen fires, paper, cloth, wood, and rubbish

-Class B – Fires caused by flammable liquids, such as petrol, grease and paint, gasoline.
+Class B – Fires caused by flammable liquids, such as petrol, grease and paint, and gasoline.

 Class C – Flammable gases can cause fire such as LPG, BBQ gas, natural gas, and acetylene.